anastasia-zhukova/Diverse_CDCR_datasets/NiDENT-prep/README.md

 3. execute ```python parse_nident.py```

 NiDENT annotated only entities, so ```event_mentions.json``` are saved as empty list.
-MMAX format didn't provide an extra tag to link coreference chains from the event-related documents into cross-document clusters, so we applied a simple yet reliable heuristic to restore CDCR clusters.
-If at least two non-pronoun mentions or their heads are identical, we merge the chains into clusters.
+MMAX format didn't provide an extra tag to link coreference chains from the event-related documents into cross-document clusters.
+We performed manual annotation to merge the within-document chains into cross-document clusters.

 We propose a train-val-test split for NiDENT in the ```train_val_test_split.json``` file.
 The split is on the subtopic level and assigns three subtopics for training and one per validation and test.